-Are you considering upgrading to Windows 10?
-We’ve heard from many of our customers who are seeking advice on whether or not to jump on board with the new operating system.
-Although there is not a one size fits all answer, we thought we’d pass on a little information, as well as a few of our thoughts on who should upgrade and who should wait.
+By now if you haven't already upgraded to Windows 10, you have certainly been bombarded by Microsoft's pop-ups and ads encouring you to jump on board.
+We thought we’d pass on a little information, as well as a few of our thoughts on who should upgrade and who should wait.

 Windows 10 is free for most people and offers plenty of new features and apps.

 If you’re still running Windows 7 and avoided Windows 8 because of the bad reviews, or you just didn't get around to upgrading, Windows 10 is your chance to benefit from a host of improvements.
 For many people, Windows 10 is a great release that goes beyond just bringing back the Start menu including a lot of security improvements that businesses will welcome.
 For starters, it will improve performance on many systems.
 Windows itself takes up a little less disk space but what you'll notice if you're coming from Windows 7 is faster boot times and longer battery life (the gains over Windows 8.1 are less impressive).
 Other improvements include more tools in File Explorer and Task Manager, the simple refresh and reset tools that make it easier to fix your PC, and having settings automatically sync to other PCs that you use with the same Microsoft account.
 Click here for more Windows 10 information from Microsoft.